01igor/pharos-learn-hub/docs/00-overview.md

 L1-Extension – expands the network through SPNs (Special Processing Networks), Native Restaking, and cross-SPN interoperability.

-Why it matters
+🌕 Why It Matters

 Pharos was built to address critical bottlenecks in existing blockchain infrastructures — problems like limited throughput, state bloat, and isolated ecosystems.

 By combining modular architecture with deep parallel execution, Pharos delivers a scalable environment capable of supporting billions of users and applications across industries.

-Core Technologies
+🧩 Core Technologies

 Modular Stack
 Every layer and component in Pharos is open and customizable, allowing developers and partners to design their own infrastructure solutions on top of the core network.